eclipse-edc/MinimumViableDataspace/README.md

 It merely is a playground for developers wanting to kick the tires in the EDC and DCP space, and its purpose is to demonstrate how DCP works to an otherwise unassuming audience.

+### 2.1 Version stability and backwards compatibility guarantees

+It is important to understand that while we _do_ tag the git tree at certain times, the intention there is to provide stable builds for adopters and to avoid randomly breaking builds.
+MVD releases simply use _release_ versions of upstream components, as opposed to the `main` branch, which uses `-SNAPSHOT` versions.
+The latter case can occasionally lead to breaking builds.

+However, all of our development work in MVD targets the `main` branch.
+In other words, we do not backport bugfixes to older releases of MVD.
+If there is a bug or a new feature either in one of the upstream components or MVD, fixes will _always_ target `main` and will surface in one of the upcoming MVD releases.

+This is yet another reason why MVD should _never_ be used in production scenarios!

+Please also note that MVD does not publish any artifacts (Maven, Docker images, ...), adopters have to build from source.

+TL;DR - there are none.
+This is a _sample_ project, not a commercial product.

+### 2.2 Which version should I use?

+The repo's default branch is `main`, which serves as development branch and is checked out by default.
+If you don't do anything, then you'll get the absolute latest version of MVD.
+This is suitable for anyone who is okay with pulling frequently and with the occasional breakage.
+The upshot is that this branch will always contain the latest features and fixes of all upstream components.

+> We have monitoring systems im place that inform us about broken builds.
+No need to raise issues about this.

+More conservative developers may fall back to [releases of MVD](https://github.com/eclipse-edc/MinimumViableDataspace/releases) that use release versions of all upstream components.
+If this is you, then don't forget to check out the appropriate tag after cloning the repo.

+Either download the ZIP file and use sources therein, or check out the corresponding tag.

+An MVD release version is typically created shortly after a release of the upstream components was released.

 ## 3. The Scenario